redhat-ai-dev/ai-rhdh-installer/README.md

 ## Helm Chart Installer

+> [!IMPORTANT]
+> It is heavily recommended you run the Helm Chart on a fresh cluster that does not have pre-existing GitOps/ArgoCD, Pipelines/Tekton and Developer Hub Operators.

 ### Install

 Run `helm upgrade --install <release-name> <path-to-chart> --namespace <namespace> --create-namespace` to deploy default installations of the necessary operators.